Kay-Anlog, Calamba: Government

 Just like any barangays in the Philippines, Kay-Anlog is headed by elected officials, the topmost being the Punong Barangay or the Barangay Chairperson (addressed as Kapitan; also known as the Barangay Captain).
 The Kapitan is aided by the Sangguniang Barangay (Barangay Council) whose members, called Barangay Kagawad ("Councilors"), are also elected.

 Barangay Officials

-In 14 May 2018, a barangay elections were held in all barangays of the country including Kay-Anlog.
+On 14 May 2018, a barangay elections were held in all barangays of the country including Kay-Anlog.
 Originally scheduled for October 2016, these elections supposedly concluded the 2016 election cycle that started in May with the election of the Philippine president, the members of Philippine Congress and provincial, city and municipal officials.
 It was then postponed to October 2017, then was postponed further to May 2018.
 There were attempts to postpone it further, but Congress ran out of time to pass a law to postpone the elections further.
 Elections for the reformed Sangguniang Kabataan (SK; youth councils) will also be held at the same time.
 This shall be the first SK elections since 2010.